alphagov/tdt-documentation/source/functionality/add_an_openapi_specification.md

-# Enable API reference
+# Add an OpenAPI specification to your documentation

-This feature extracts endpoint information from an Open API v3 yaml file that describes an API.
+This tool can extract endpoint information from an [Open API v3 specification](https://swagger.io/docs/specification/about/) in a YAML file.

 ## Amend the tech-docs.yml file